echilundo/courage-to-question/posts/denouement-2019-books.md

 <p align=“center”>—</p>

+<h2 style=“text-align: center;”>I Was Impressed By</h2>

+I have a love-hate relationship with Marvel Comics, but I think the X-Men are the most interesting set of characters they have.
+After a missteps recently, the company decided to relaunch the entire series under the stewardship of Jonathan Hickman.
+For three months, I feverishly waited for every Wednesday to get my hands on a copy of the next installment.
+It is something I had never done before in all the years I had read comics.

+In Dawn of X, mutants have a completely new status quo: their own language, culture, societal structure, government (laws), and export.
+Hickman has even added interesting elements of sci-fi and cosmic horror without it seeming hokey.

+These twelve issues cover the establishment of the aforementioned and how the difficulties mutants have in maintaining cordial relations with a world that hates and/or fears them.
+It’s not perfect and the X-Men world has always been a difficult to fit into the greater Marvel Universe, but this is a story well worth of your time.

+<p align=“center”>—</p>

 <h2 style=“text-align: center;”>I Was Disappointed By</h2>

 \*Identity: Contemporary Identity Politics and the Struggle for Recognition by Francis Fukuyama\*